mihirp161/mihirp161.github.io/_pages/about.md

 permalink: /about/
 header:
 ---

-Hello!

 I am currently a senior undergraduate student at the University of South Florida.
-I love anything and everything related to data.
-I adore graphs and data visualization very much (of course, I also love the boring data munging part too).
+I love all things data, and adore graphs and data visualization very much {of course, I also enojoy the boring data munging part too}.

 On the side, I work as a Computer Technician at the Hillsborough Community College.
 Usually, my job requires me to troubleshoot and diagnose PCs, but I also tutor students in programming, math and statistics courses.
 I actually enjoy the latter part the most.